nadvornix/python-fizzle/README.md

 ## python-fizzle

-Damerau–Levenshtein distance (fuzzy string matching) for python with support of unicode and custom edit costs
+Damerau–Levenshtein distance and fuzzy substring matching for python with support of unicode and custom edit costs

+Cost for each insertion, deletion and character transposition is 1.

 ## Examples:
 ```python